Johann Cesar VI. Godeffroy: Johann Cesar Godeffroy

 Johann Godeffroy attended the town school of Katharineum of Lübeck from about 1821 to 1830, as did his younger brothers and his older brother Gustav Adolph.
 He then trained at Parish & Co. whose owner Richard Parish was married to Susanne Godeffroy, a daughter of Peter Godeffroy, brother of his grandfather.
 An internship in England followed.
 Towards the end of 1835, he joined his father's company, "J.C.
 Godeffroy & Sohn" and on 1 January 1837 he became a shareholder.
 After the death of his father Johann Cesar Godeffroy (1781–1845) on 3 July 1845 he took over the company.
 In this year he was elected to the Hamburg Chamber of Commerce.

 From 1846 the company negotiated partnerships and mergers with various companies notably "Elb-Kupferwerk" (copper ore processors) and "Reiherstieg Hermann V. Roos" (shipbuilders).
 In 1857 he took control of the newly established "L. R. Beit, Gold- und Silber-Affinerie" now Aurubis AG.
 Other business arrangements were made with "Tesdorf FJ & Son", "Elbhütte Affinir- und Handelsgesellschaft" and "Elb-Zuckersiederei" (sugar refiners).
 In these years also co-founded the North German Bank and the North German Insurance Company.
 Due to lack of liquidity the company J.C.
 Godeffroy & Sohn at the end of 1879 began legal process with its creditors.
 This took over 30 years but finally in 1913 the company name "J.C.
 Godeffroy & Sohn" was erased from the Register.

 On 2 February 1837 Johann Cesar Godeffroy married Emily Hanbury (1815–1894) whose family had close trading ties with Livorno.
 The couple had five children, with Johann Cesar Godeffroy (1838–1912), the eldest son.
 His brother Gustav Godeffroy was a Senator for the city of Hamburg in the Frankfurt National Assembly and Chairman of the Supervisory Board of Norddeutsche Bank.
 His brother, Adolph Godeffroy in 1847 was co-founder of the passenger line "Hamburg-Amerikanischen Packetfahrt-AG“ (HAPAG)" (HAPAG) and until 1880 the presiding director.

 During the winter months the family lived in the upper floors of a house in the Old Wandrahm inside Hamburg, office spaces occupied the lower floor.
 This house was built around 1760.
 The rest of the year they lived far outside the city Dockenhuden, today a part of Blankenese in a cottage built by the Danish architect Christian Frederik Hansen in 1789 Landhaus J. C. Godeffroy.

-Nearby, in the area known as Iserbrook, he planted extensive woodlands where Hamburg bourgeoisie, notably Ernst Merck, William Henry O'Swald, Corad Hinrich Donner Johann Heinrich Schröder and Robert Miles Sloman were entertained at a tennis club.
-This is now Hirschpark :de:Hirschpark.
-He also established a horse farm.